-Key growth drivers and barriers by geography

-- Positive outlook, with decreasing inflation rates. - Rebound of international luxury tourism, especially from China.
+Key growth drivers and barriers by geography - Positive outlook, with decreasing inflation rates.
+13 - + Rebound of international luxury tourism, especially from China.
 In the first quarter of 2024, foreign arrivals to European destinations were 7.2 percent above 2019 levels.
-They are expected to grow by 8 percent per year between 2024 and 2026. - Recovering but low consumer confidence.
-The Consumer Confidence Indexa was at 98.9 in 2024, but down from 109.2 in 2021. - Decreasing inflation rates and increasing disposable incomes, boosting appetite for luxury from middle-class shoppers. - Increasing UHNWI population, growing at 5 percent annually between 2023 and 2028. - Reduced uncertainty after the US presidential election in November 2024, leading to accelerated growth after 2025. - Employment uncertainty following headcount cuts in sectors with high concentration of aspirational shoppers, such as tech and banking. - Growth expected to pick up in late 2025 due to government initiatives and macro factors.
+They are expected to grow by 8 percent per year between 2024 and 2026 14 - Recovering but low consumer confidence.
+The Consumer Confidence Index^a was at 98.9 in 2024, but down from 109.2 in 2021.
+15 - Decreasing inflation rates and increasing disposable incomes, boosting appetite for luxury from middle-class shoppers.16 - Increasing UHNWI population, growing at 5 percent annually between 2023 and 2028.17 - Heduced uncertainty after the US presidential election in November 2024, leading to accelerated growth after 2025. - Employment uncertainty following headcount cuts in sectors with high concentration of aspirational shoppers, such as tech and banking. - Growth expected to pick up in late 2025 due to government initiatives and macro factors.
 UHNWI population is predicted to grow 8 percent per year between 2023 and 2028.
-There is also potential in underserved wealth centres such as Wuhan and Hangzhou. - International personal luxury goods spend is expected to increase by 12 to 17 percentage points over 2023 to 2025, negatively impacting domestic spend. - Record-low consumer and investor confidence.
-The Consumer Confidence Indexa was at 86.2 in July 2024, significantly down from 127 in 2021. - The luxury markets in Japan, the Middle East and India are expected to provide growth hotspots, thanks to growing customer bases and infrastructure as well as favourable economic conditions.22 - Emerging markets in APAC, including Indonesia and Thailand, will benefit from rapid economic development, urbanisation and growth in middle- and high-income consumer groups. a.
-Consumer Confidence Index Indexed at 2005 = 100

-Smaller luxury markets will continue to provide dynamic pockets of growth for brands The Japanese luxury market is expected to grow between 6 and 10 percent in 2025, retaining its position as a core luxury market, driven by both solid domestic demand and tourism spend: - Japan is home to the second-largest number of UHNWIs in Asia, which is expected to grow by more than 12 percent from 2023 to 2028. - The sustained appeal of Japan as a travel destination and favourable foreign exchange dynamics will buoy inbound tourism, though this trend may be impacted by the yen's trajectory.
+There is also potential in underserved wealth centres such as Wuhan and Hangzhou.
+19 - International personal luxury goods spend is expected to increase by 12 to 17 percentage points over 2023 to 2025, negatively impacting domestic spend. - Record-low consumer and investor confidence.
+The Consumer Confidence Index^a was at 86.2 in July 2024, significantly down from 127 in 2021 20 - The luxury markets in Japan, the Middle East and India are expected to provide growth hotspots, thanks to growing customer bases and infrastructure as well as favourable economic conditions.
+21 22 - Emerging markets in APAC, including Indonesia and Thailand, will benefit from rapid economic development, urbanisation and growth in middle- and high-income consumer groups.23 a.
+Consumer Confidence Index Indexed at 2005 = 100 Source: McKinsey State of Luxury forecasts, based on McKinsey Global Fashion Index in The State of Fashion 2025, McKinsey Global Institute, Euromonitor historicals, ECB, Savills, Trading Economics, analyst reports.
+Company results. expert interviews Smaller luxury markets will continue to provide dynamic pockets of growth for brands The Japanese luxury market is expected to grow between 6 and 10 percent in 2025, retaining its position as a core luxury market, driven by both solid domestic demand and tourism spend: - Japan is home to the second-largest number of UHNWIs in Asia, which is expected to grow by more than 12 percent from 2023 to 2028. - The sustained appeal of Japan as a travel destination and favourable foreign exchange dynamics will buoy inbound tourism, though this trend may be impacted by the yen's trajectory.
 The Japan Tourism Agency expects annual tourism spend to reach around \$100 billion by 2030.